A computer as a home media center

 Disable all suspensions

 From Kodi, it is possible to configure after how much time the monitor should be turned off.
-But even if you disable all screensaver settings, the monitor will turn itself off after a given period of "inactivity".
+But even if you disable all screensaver settings, the monitor turned itself off after a given period of "inactivity".

 With xset s off -dpms it is possible to disable the screensaver and DPMS (Energy Star) features.